glynnbird/dynamodbexport/README.md

 ### Command-line parameters

 * -t or --table - the table to export (required)
-* -r or --region - the AWS region to communicate with
+* -r or --region - the AWS region to communicate with (for remote DynamoDB exports only)

 ### Environment variables

 * AWS_ACCESS_KEY_ID - the AWS key
 * AWS_SECRET_ACCESS_KEY - the AWS secret

-N.B The *role* attache to the credentials you supply must have `DynamoDB.Scan` priveleges.
+N.B The *role* attached to the credentials you supply must have `DynamoDB.Scan` privileges.